Learn more about the faculty, staff and educators at the Seton Cove.

 Sharmila Advani began as the Business Manager at the Seton Cove in November 2014.
 With a Bachelor’s degree in Commerce and an MBA in marketing, she has extensive experience managing diverse programs, particularly for boosting operational efficiency, streamlining business processes, and enhancing employee performance and morale.
 She has experience administering budgets, overseeing project schedules, and contributing to idea mining initiatives.
 She has been exposed to diverse cultures, people and their unique environments by living in Taiwan, UK and India.
 Sharmila is passionate about expanding the Cove’s reach in the community, through programs designed around wellness and mindfulness training for emerging leaders.
 She speaks Hindi, Mandarin, travels extensively and enjoys music, cooking, photography, painting and exploring nature with her five year old.

-Daniel Hope, MA, is an educator and spiritual director at Seton Cove.
+DANIEL HOPE, MA, is a formation manager, educator, and spiritual director at Seton Cove.
 Daniel was previously at Seminary of the Southwest where he worked in administration and earned his counseling degree with a focus on Marriage and Family.
 While studying at Southwest he founded the marriage retreat and workshop series, The Commitment Project.
 Daniel is an alum of Google’s Search Inside Yourself Leadership Institute and is passionate about bringing spirituality and mindfulness into the workplace.
-Daniel received his Enneagram certification under Dr. Jerry Wagner.
-Daniel has a background in social media strategy and has spoken at three SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
-Daniel and his wife, Leslie, just celebrated their 18th wedding anniversary and live in North Austin with their three children.
+Daniel also has a background in social media strategy and has spoken at SXSW Interactive conferences regarding the intersection of technology, psychology and spirituality.
+Daniel and his wife, Leslie, are about to celebrate their 20th wedding anniversary and live in North Austin with their two daughters, Camilla and Violet and their newborn son, George.

-Patricia Speier, DMin, is Director of the Seton Cove and Director of Formation for the Seton Healthcare Family.
+PATRICIA SPEIER, DMin, is Executive Director of the Seton Cove and Director of Formation for Ascension Health.
 She is a spiritual director, teacher, and retreat facilitator who specializes in the use of literature and writing for spiritual growth and ethical development.
-She is passionate about the connection between Spirituality and Leadership and has developed the Leadership Pilgrimage, a year long intensive for leaders in all fields (business, medicine, law, religion, non-profit) which is now in its 13th year.
+She is passionate about the connection between Spirituality and Leadership and has developed the Leadership Pilgrimage, a year long intensive for leaders in all fields (business, medicine, law, religion, non-profit) which is now in its 14th year.
 Speier is a 2008 DMin graduate of Perkins School of Theology and a graduate of Seminary of the Southwest.
-She has studied spirituality at the Pecos Benedictine Monastery in New Mexico and Integral Spirituality with Ken Wilbur.
+She has studied spirituality at the Pecos Benedictine Monastery in New Mexico and Integral Spirituality with Ken Wilbur

 Paula D'Arcy is an author, former therapist, speaker, playwright and President of Red Bird Foundation, a non-profit dedicated to reaching hearts and restoring hope.
 Among her best-selling books are Gift of the Red Bird and Waking Up To This Day.
 Paula's work stems from the deaths of her husband and young daughter in an accident caused by a drunk driver.
 Her subsequent work has been dedicated to helping others transform pain.